avoronoi/Checkers/README.md

 ## Installation

-In order to play, git clone this repository.
+In order to play, git clone this repository and run main.py.
 Make sure you have installed Python and Tkinter.

 ## Rules